The power of a strong organizational culture

 - Stability and control -or - Flexibility and discretion

-The intersection of both axes creates four types of organizational cultures: Tribe Culture, Controlled Culture, Creative Culture, and Competitive Culture.
+The intersection of both axes creates four types of organizational cultures: Tribal Culture, Controlled Culture, Creative Culture, and Competitive Culture.

 This is a friendly working environment where cultural fit is crucial.
 People share a lot in common and working together feels like being part of a family.